DIG-Kaust/MLgeoscience/docs/lectures/16_pinns.md

 really is and how it differs from the mere application of the ML (and DL) tooling that we have discussed during this course.

-To be able to understand what is the best way to marry the latest advances in deep learning with our toolbox of model-driven algorithms, let's first briefly review what these two words are good at alone and where they usually struggle.
+To be able to understand what is the best way to marry the latest advances in deep learning with our toolbox of model-driven algorithms, let's first briefly review what these two disciplines are good at alone and where they usually struggle.

 **Deep Learning** is usually great at: